Kevin Durant injury: Warriors star done for Rockets

-Steve Kerr already had resigned himself to Kevin Durant missing Game 6 of the Warriors’ Western Conference semifinal series against the Rockets with an injury, but it appears a potential Game 7 return is also out.
+This much is abundantly clear: Kevin Durant will miss Friday’s Game 6 of the Warriors’ Western Conference semifinal series against the Rockets with a strained calf and is all but assured to be unavailable Sunday if a Game 7 is necessary.

 The Warriors said Thursday that an MRI exam confirmed Durant suffered a strained right calf during Game 5 Wednesday night.
-Durant will not travel with the team to Houston for Game 6 and will be reevaluated next week, effectiving sidelining him for the rest of the series.
+Durant didn’t travel with the team to Houston for Game 6 and will be reevaluated next week, effectively sidelining him for the rest of the series.

 Kevin Durant injury update: pic.twitter.com/M4oQBpLPyq